run-x/opta-docs/content/en/docs/Architecture/_index.md

-[Metrics Server](https://github.com/kubernetes-sigs/metrics-server): The official metric server, distributed separately for EKS (comes with GKE) and used to power the standard horizontal pod autoscaler metrics (e.g. automatically scale up or scale down your server as needed for current load).
+[Metrics Server](https://github.com/kubernetes-sigs/metrics-server): The official metric server, distributed separately for EKS (comes with GKE) and used to power the standard horizontal pod autoscaler metrics (e.g. automatically scale up or scale down your server as needed for current load). _Builtin on GKE_

-[Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler): The official node autoscaler, distributed separately for EKS (comes with GKE) and used to add/remove underlying machines (e.g. ec2s of compute instances) serving as the nodes.
+[Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler): The official node autoscaler, distributed separately for EKS (comes with GKE) and used to add/remove underlying machines (e.g. ec2s of compute instances) serving as the nodes. _Builtin on GKE_

-[Ingress Nginx](https://kubernetes.github.io/ingress-nginx/): An official ingress (i.e. how to expose the cluster to the outside world) which uses a fleet of nginx containers to route incoming traffic from a load balancer to inside the cluster and a desired service.
+[Ingress Nginx](https://kubernetes.github.io/ingress-nginx/): An official ingress (i.e. how to expose the cluster to the outside world) which uses a fleet of nginx containers to route incoming traffic from a load balancer to inside the cluster and a desired service. _Not used on GKE_

 [External DNS](https://github.com/kubernetes-sigs/external-dns): An official project used to automatically add DNS records for load balancers created by the cluster.